 The name "proton cannon" was somewhat of a misnomer.
 A beam of nothing but protons would carry such a strong electrostatic charge that its own self-repulsion would spread the beam out a hundred meters wide in a microsecond.
 Instead, an equal number of electrons were mixed back in at the last instant, just before the beam left its muzzle.
-Though electrically neutral on the whole, the resulting proton/electron beam was still a plasma.
-Even at low power, a single "proton" burst could punch through a missile's thin casing and scramble its electronics, if it hit close to dead center; and such a proton burst required the expenditure of a lot less material than a slug launcher or point-defense gun with the same kinetic energy.
+The resulting proton/electron bolt was, technically, an electrically neutral plasma; though at its relativistic muzzle velocity, calling it a "plasma weapon" hardly did it justice.
+Even at low power, a single "proton" burst could punch through a missile's thin casing and scramble its electronics, if it hit close to dead center.
+Firing such a proton burst also required the ejection of a lot less material than, say, a slug launcher or point-defense gun with the same kinetic energy — a vital concern when you had to carry ever gram of mass onboard with you.
 Still under 100g evasive maneuvering, the fighter's S.I. trained a proton cannon on each incoming blip, and let loose in low-power rapid-burst mode.
 One by one, each missile's tracking failed, turning it into an unguided slug.

 Not that an unguided slug wasn't still a danger.
 At 20 permil relative, a half-tonne impactor would do more damage than a thermonuclear bomb.
 But now, the chance of an impact was too remote to worry about.
 Each dead missile flashed past harmlessly on its way out of the Solar system.